mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 9

 The Cimarron-class is built on a non-jump-capable version of the standard ‘Modulus Four’ hull.
-This 1,000- ton streamlined cylinder is used for vessels ranging from patrol craft to transports and also in a range of specialist applications.
+This 1,000-ton streamlined cylinder is used for vessels ranging from patrol craft to transports and also in a range of specialist applications.
 The Cimarron-class is one of those, tirelessly keeping exploration ships and bases